daniel-manrique/daniel-manrique.github.io/_projects/1_project.md

 </div>

-You can check this [prepint](https://www.biorxiv.org/content/10.1101/2023.10.04.560910v1) with its corresponding [repository](https://github.com/daniel-manrique/Stroke_GlialScar_PPA-TDA) or the protocol develped for StarProtocols (Cell Press) and its corresponding [repository](https://github.com/daniel-manrique/StarProtocol_PPA)
+A first approach is available in this [prepint](https://www.biorxiv.org/content/10.1101/2023.10.04.560910v1) and its corresponding [repository](https://github.com/daniel-manrique/Stroke_GlialScar_PPA-TDA).
+I also developed a protocol for Star Protocols (Cell Press) and its corresponding [repository](https://github.com/daniel-manrique/StarProtocol_PPA).
+If you have any ideas or want to implement this approach to your research, please feel free to contact me.